Remember our past. Support our present. Shape our future.

 The Medina Lions Club has hosted a community yard sale in the Village of Medina that has grown into a destination event throughout not only Orleans County but Western New York.
 The proceeds from that event are split by several local charities including the OCH Foundation.
 Here is a great article about the yard sale with details on what the event entails and how large it has grown.

 Nancy Albanese served our community for over 40 years at Medina Memorial Hospital.
 Most of her time was spent taking care of patients after they came out of surgery, maybe even you or a close family member.
 She was there to comfort, to care for and to make sure you were ready for the next step of your journey towards recovering and healing.

 We will be renovating the post-anesthesia unit by applying a fresh coat of paint, purchasing a new nurse’s desk and chair, a new privacy curtain system, and new storage cabinets.
 Additionally, we would also like to install new lighting, flooring and patient lockers.
 The extent of this project will be solely based on the funds raised.
 Our fundraising goal to complete the work is $30,000.

 *UPDATE* This project has been fully funded through generous memorial donations, participants in special events during 2020, a very successful yard sale hosted by Kathy Vicknair, and the family of Nancy Albanese.
 At this point in time, we have not begun construction due to delays that the COVID-19 pandemic has caused.
 We are hopeful to begin before summer 2021.

 Attend an Event

 Each year we host two iconic events.
-Our annual golf tournament is held the third Friday of June and the Treasure Island Benefit auction is held on the first Saturday of November.
+Our annual golf tournament is held in June and the Treasure Island Benefit auction is held on the first Saturday of November.
 Throughout the years we have also hosted cash raffles, comedy nights, trivia nights, information sessions, and donor recognition events.
 To stay up to date with the events we are hosting this year, please visit our event calendar.